tommon29/Udacity-Blockchain/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This project was built using the express framework and has two endpoints which are described below.
+This project was built using the express framework and has endpoints which are described below.
 Use the quickstart section for an already "set up" workspace.

 ## Quickstart (just run these)